Tom Groggin Station

-Tom Groggin Station is an 810 hectare (2,000 acre) working cattle property which has operated continuously as a cattle station since the mid 1800's and was a place visited by Banjo Paterson as well as the place Jack Riley worked.
+Tom Groggin Station is an 810 hectare (2,000 acres) working cattle property which has operated continuously as a cattle station since the mid-1800's and was a place visited by Banjo Paterson as well as the place Jack Riley worked.
 In fact, Jack passed away in 1914 while riding a bush track from Tom Groggin to Corryong some 60km through the High Country bush.
 As legend has it, Jack became the inspiration for the Man from Snowy River after Banjo visited the Station on a few occasions.
 It is generally accepted also that the Man in the poem was also inspired by a few others from the region as well, including Owen Cummins and Charlie McKeahnie.

 High Country Dreaming

 Heading east via Albury and across the Murray River back into Victoria.
-I say crossing the Murray, and while that is technically correct, the river is not immediately obvious as this is the section of the Murray River just upstream of the Hume Dam that forms the 20,000+ hectare Lake Hume.
+I say crossing the Murray, and while that is technically correct, the river is not immediately obvious as this is the section of the Murray River just upstream of the Hume Dam that forms the 20,000+ hectare, Lake Hume.

 Lake Hume and the Snowy Hydro Scheme

 The dam, at what was the junction of the Murray and Mitta Mitta rivers, took seven years to build and when finished in 1936, was the largest dam in the southern hemisphere and one of the biggest in the world.
-To say it is a huge body of water is an understatement as water retained upstream through both the Murray and Mitta Mitta rivers stretches over 40 kilometres, and is a haven for water sports, fishing and camping.
+To say it is a huge body of water is an understatement as water retained upstream through both the Murray and Mitta Mitta rivers stretches over 40 kilometres, and is a haven for water sports, fishing, and camping.

-When built, the Hume Dam was designed for a 1,500 Gigalitre capacity, but this was increased to 3,005 Gigalitres in the late 1950's to capitalise on the increased water flow of the Snowy Hydro Scheme that resulted from the fact that the Snowy River, which originally flowed to the east, was tunnelled back through the Great Divide to flow west and into the Murray- Darling basin.
+When built, the Hume Dam was designed for a 1,500 Gigalitre capacity, but this was increased to 3,005 Gigalitres in the late 1950s to capitalise on the increased water flow of the Snowy Hydro Scheme that resulted from the fact that the Snowy River, which originally flowed to the east, was tunneled back through the Great Divide to flow west and into the Murray- Darling Basin.
 Simply amazing when one contemplates that, the engineering feat of the Snowy scheme, and all the migrant workers who built it.
 For many, their contribution to the project was the major foundation of multicultural Australia.

 Driving along the wonderful winding Murray River Road, I reminisce about the many times I have driven this road and the Murray Valley Road that parallels to the south along the Mitta Mitta Valley, and how often I have asked myself as I pass a certain road, "I wonder what's along there" or, "that looks like a nice track, I wonder if it links back to the other main Upper Murray route".
 Well, enough questioning and time to find out.